Key Points

 Once your VOP is fully understood, you can then link it to the specific underlying processes you’ll need to improve to allow you to meet the needs, wants, and expectations of your VOC and your VOB.

-It’s a key link
+It’s a Key Link

 Not only is it important to understand your VOP, you also need to have the same level of understanding particularly of your VOC.
 You will want to look for overlaps and conflicts and eliminate or mitigate them — otherwise, you may create customer dissatisfaction.

-A medium-sized retail company was focused on their Voice of the Customer.
+A medium-sized retail company was focused on the Voice of the Customer.
 Through a series of surveys and interviews, they gathered information from their customers and felt that they had a good understanding of what the customer wants, needs, and expectations were.
 They kicked off a high-intensity customer effort and focused all of their energies on meeting that VOC.

 Four months later, their head of manufacturing reported that defects were up, variation had increased, delivery times had lengthened, and product returns were up.
 The CEO was not happy to hear all of that.
 One senior leader, Janine, who had received some Lean Six Sigma training at a former employer, raised the issue of possible conflicts between the VOP and the VOC.